Portrait of a Founder

 A Meeting with Wilfried Philipp

-A vigorous man brimming with vitality, in his mid-eighties he is still a forceful presence.
+A vigorous man brimming with vitality, in his early nineties he is still a forceful presence.
 I instinctively stand up straighter, a little taller - it soon becomes clear why.

 “As you know, I'm an engraver.
 In the world of engraving you need strength AND instinct to create beauty.
 An engraver draws on these qualities when guiding his tools, and I've always used this same approach when dealing with people.
 Choose the best, give them strong guidance and treat them well."